 Pictures are collected from multiple hikes from this summer.
 In case you are wondering about different clothes and gear. 🙂 After exploring the ruins, we traced back to meet up with the Sosmoto trail.
 There is a sign on your right immediately after the ruins.
 Take the single track uphill.

 More ruins on Sosmoto Trail.

 When you see this sign, go left and stay on Sostomo Trail.
 Initially, it is a downhill but you will eventually climb up and will have an ocean view.

 You are where the green marker is in the map below.
 Turn right and do the Deep Valley Loop Trail to meet up with Sostomo Trail and get back down to Solstice Canyon Trail.

-When you reach Solstice Canyon Trail, turn right and trace back to the trailhead.
-Check out the video from this hike on Instagram.
+When you reach Solstice Canyon Trail, turn right and return back to the trailhead.

 Good to Know: